seapagan/py-maker/docs/configuration.md

 $ pymaker config change
 ```

-The latter command will prompt you for the values of Author name, email and
+The latter command will prompt you for the values of `Author name`, `Author
-default License, and then update the configuration file.
+Email`, `Default License` and `GitHub Username`, then update the configuration
+file.

 ## Add a GitHub Personal Access Token